asvd/wl/README.md

 }
 ```

-The code above should be performed each time a new listener should
+The code should be performed each time a new listener should react to
-react to the onload event.
-Using a whenable subscriber everything
+the onload event.
+Using a whenable subscriber everything above is
-above is simplified to:
+simplified to:

 ```js